Opthimo/C-Printing-runtime-values/README.md

 ## 3) Questions

 1. Why is the `printf` function called variadic, and what does the ellipsis (`...`) in its prototype signify?

+The ellipsis is used to set paramater for the printf function.

 2. How does `printf` determine which values to replace in the format string?

+The order, the values are placed.

 3. What are some potential pitfalls of using incorrect format specifiers in `printf`?

+Die Werte werden falsch interpretiert und dargestellt, da die Werte im Speicher dann in das Aufgabeformat umgewandelt werden.

 ## 4) Advice